 Weed prevention is important to the success of your tree planting project.
-Weeds block the sunlight that your trees use to make food, and they consume water and nutrients from the soil.
-But there are reasons to leave the weeds alone...best to read this page from top to bottom!
+Weeds block the sunlight that your trees use to make food, and they steal water and nutrients in the soil from your freshly planted evergreen seedlings.
+But there are also reasons to leave the weeds alone…best to read this page from top to bottom!

-Weed control mats and landscape fabric are a very effective method for controlling weeds, and this avoids most environmental issues as described in the herbicide and thinner methods above.
+Weed control mats and landscape fabric are a very effective method for controlling weeds, and this avoids most of the environmental issues described in the herbicide and thinner methods below.
 Weed mats are specifically engineered to allow water and nutrients to pass through the mesh, while blocking 95% of weeds.
-There are many online stores which offer weed mats, and some are eco-friendly.
+There are many online stores which offer weed mats, and some are even eco-friendly.

 Lawn Mowers and Weed Wappers

 Obviously very fast and effective, but a noisy two stroke lawnmower puts out as much pollution as ELEVEN late model cars!

 Roundup is a popular, effective and widely available herbicide, but it kills EVERYTHING, so use with caution.
 To make an “after planting” spray barrier, you can cut the bottom off a 2 liter [or cut a length of PVC pipe or carpet tube], slide that over each tree until it is flush with the ground, and then carefully spray around the 2 liter…but be careful that the Roundup doesn’t drip off the 2 liter and onto the tree as you remove it.
 It is also important to avoid creating a fine mist which can blow onto the trees by the wind.
 Set the sprayer to produce droplets which fall to the ground.

 Preen is a pre-emergent weedkiller, meaning it does not kill germinated/growing plants.
 Apply Preen to bare soil around each tree and then cover the Preen with mulch or sawdust to create an effective barrier against weeds and a good insulator against moisture loss.
 Preen is widely available at garden centers and big box stores.